 Five former aides to Bernard Madoff who spent decades working for his firm were found guilty of helping run the biggest Ponzi scheme in U.S. history, a $17.5 billion fraud exposed by the 2008 financial crisis.

 The jury deciding the fate of five of Bernard Madoff’s former employees charged with aiding his $17.5 billion Ponzi scheme will resume deliberations today with 11 members after one fell ill and was dismissed by a judge.

 Jury deliberations in the trial of five former employees of Bernard Madoff accused of aiding his $17.5 billion Ponzi scheme were delayed a second day due to a sick juror, prompting the judge presiding over the case to call a hearing today in Manhattan federal court.

 SAC Capital Advisors LP, the hedge- fund firm that agreed to pay a record fine to settle insider- trading charges, moved to boost surveillance by hiring Palantir Technologies Inc., a Central Intelligence Agency-backed software maker.

 A Morgan Stanley broker and a law firm employee were charged with insider trading in a scheme that included passing tips on notes and napkins that a middleman swallowed under the big clock in Grand Central Terminal.

 George Washington University received three gifts totaling $80 million for its school of public health from charities associated with junk bond pioneer Michael Milken and Viacom Inc. Chairman Sumner Redstone.

-Former Jefferies & Co. trader Jesse Litvak lied to customers in order to increase his profit, a prosecutor told a jury in the only fraud case against an individual in connection with a U.S. program that used bailout funds to spur investment in mortgage-backed securities.
+Former Jefferies & Co.
+Managing Director Jesse Litvak was convicted in the only criminal case against an individual in connection with a U.S. program that used bailout funds to spur investment in mortgage-backed securities.